kmsoln/JavaWebDevDocs/en/springsecurity/classes/csrf-token-repository.md

 # CsrfTokenRepository in Spring Security

-In Spring Security, `CsrfTokenRepository` is an interface responsible for generating and storing CSRF (Cross-Site Request Forgery) tokens.
-CSRF tokens are used to prevent unauthorized requests from being executed by ensuring that requests originated from trusted sources and include a valid CSRF token.
-This interface provides methods for generating, storing, retrieving, and validating CSRF tokens within a Spring Security-enabled application.
+In Spring Security, `CsrfTokenRepository` is a critical interface responsible for managing CSRF (Cross-Site Request Forgery) tokens.
+These tokens are crucial for preventing unauthorized requests by ensuring that requests originate from trusted sources and include valid CSRF tokens.
+This interface offers methods for generating, storing, retrieving, and validating CSRF tokens within a Spring Security-enabled application.

 ## Mission of CsrfTokenRepository

-The primary mission of `CsrfTokenRepository` is to manage CSRF tokens within a Spring Security-enabled application.
-It generates unique CSRF tokens for each user session, stores them securely, and provides mechanisms for retrieving and validating tokens during request processing.
-By using CSRF tokens, developers can protect their applications from CSRF attacks by ensuring that only authorized requests are executed.
+The primary objective of `CsrfTokenRepository` is to handle CSRF tokens effectively within a Spring Security-enabled application.
+It generates unique CSRF tokens for each user session, securely stores them, and provides mechanisms for retrieving and validating tokens during request processing.
+By employing CSRF tokens, developers can safeguard their applications against CSRF attacks, ensuring that only authorized requests are executed.

 ## Example Usage

 ### Implementing Custom CsrfTokenRepository

-Developers can create custom implementations of `CsrfTokenRepository` to define how CSRF tokens are generated, stored, and validated within their applications.
+Developers can craft custom implementations of `CsrfTokenRepository` to dictate how CSRF tokens are managed within their applications.

 ### Example: